 Frazzled curls can also come from buying the cheapest (read: wrong) products just to pinch pennies.
-"With the economy the way it is, I'm finding out that a lot of my clients have been going to different cheaper shampoos that are more drying," says Teri Parr, a curly stylist at The Strand at Pinecrest, a salon in Miami, Fla.
+"With the economy the way it is, I'm finding out that a lot of my clients have been going to different cheaper shampoos that are more drying," says Teri Parr, a curly stylist in Miami, Fla.

-Parr suggests thinking hard about how the challenging economy is affecting you.
-"I ask about what they're cutting back on," she says.
+Parr suggests thinking hard about how they purchase products.
 "Everyone is trying to cut back on something and the first thing is the shampoo and conditioner."

 3. You don't apply products correctly

 If you are using all the right products, but still find yourself buried in frizz, you may simply not be using them the right way.

 "I try to guide my clients step by step through the styling process and simplify it as much as possible," Shaw says.
 "So much of the style is about the application."

 "A visual aid is best," says Giselle Grant, a curl-centric stylist in New Smyrna, Ga.